f5devcentral/f5-velos-training/docs/bigiq_support_for_velos.rst

 BIG-IQ Support for VELOS
 ========================

 Currently VELOS support in BIG-IQ will mimic VIPRION functionality.
-In VIPRION a vCMP guest can be created via the chassis CLI, webUI, or API and it can then be imported into BIG-IQ as a device.
-From there statistics/analytics can be gathered, and L4-7 configurations can be managed in a variety of ways.
-A VELOS tenant will behave identical to a vCMP guest from a BIG-IQ perspective, meaning you can import it after it has been created to manage configuration or get analytics.
+In VIPRION, a vCMP guest can be created via the chassis CLI, webUI, or API and it can then be imported into BIG-IQ as a device.
+From there, statistics/analytics can be gathered, and L4-7 configurations can be managed in a variety of ways.
+A VELOS tenant will behave identically to a vCMP guest from a BIG-IQ perspective, meaning you can import it after it has been created to manage configuration or get analytics.

 When a VELOS tenant is created it can be imported as a device into BIG-IQ.
 It will import just like any other BIG-IP instance or device.
 Once imported it will show up with a Type of **BIG-IP Tenant**.